Law of the European Union: Education and health

 Education and health are provided mainly by member states, but shaped by common minimum standards in EU law.
 In the case of education, the European Social Charter, like the Universal Declaration, the International Bill of Human Rights, say that "everyone" has the right to education, and that primary, secondary and higher education should be made "free", for instance "by reducing or abolishing any fees or charges" and "granting financial assistance".
 While the history of education was confined to a wealth elite, today most member states have tuition free university.
 There are no common rules for university finance or governance, although there is a right to free movement and universities have voluntarily harmonised standards.
-In 1987, the Erasmus Programme was created to fund students to study in other countries, and with a budget of €30 billion from 2021-2027.
+In 1987, the Erasmus Programme was created to fund students to study in other countries, and with a budget of €30 billion from 2021 to 2027.
 From 1999, the Bologna Declaration and Process led to the creation of the European Higher Education Area where member state universities adopted a common degree structure (bachelor, master, and doctoral degree) with a goal to have similar expectations in learning outcomes.
 Member states may not impose different fees on students from other member states or limit their numbers, and this appears to have worked even without a system for countries to reimburse one another if costs differ widely.
 However, if member states have grants or student loans, R (Bidar) v London Borough of Ealing held there may be a minimum residency requirement, such as three years.
 Most of the world's best universities enable majority staff, and significant alumni or student voice in university governance.
 For instance, the French Education Code requires that universities have a board of management with 24 to 36 members, and 8 to 16 elected by professors, 4 to 6 by non-academic staff, 4 to 6 by students, and 8 external members, and have an academic council elected by staff with powers to set important rules, such as on training or examinations.
 Secondary, primary, and pre-school are generally free from fees.
 More successful school systems tend to be well-funded and public, and do not have barriers to children based on wealth, such as private fees for school.
 Most schools enable staff and parents to vote for representatives on their children's school governing bodies.